-The floating dock and adjustable ramp are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but may require more frequent maintenance to ensure continued function during and after storm seasons and to avoid dislodgement of dock facilities.
-The fixed features, such as pilings and bank protection, may need reinforced to withstand higher levels of flood exposure.
+The floating covered boat dock, jet-ski dock, dock finger, boat lift, and adjustable gangway are adaptable to variable water levels, allowing them to rise and fall with storms and droughts and increasing their resiliency to some climate change impacts, but may require more frequent maintenance to ensure continued function during and after storm seasons and to avoid dislodgement of dock facilities.
+The fixed features such as pilings and bank protection may need to be reinforced to withstand higher levels of flood exposure.
 The bank protection and bank vegetation provide stability and reduce the amount of erosion and scour pressure the bank may experience during future events because of the underground root system created from the vegetation and trees on the bank.
 Still, there is the risk of accelerated deterioration from currents and floods.
 Regular maintenance, as required by the terms of the lease, will reduce the likelihood of severe structural degradation or dislodgement.